bnwa/efficacy/README.md

 - **`Stream<T, E, TaskIO>`** - Represents a long-running asynchronous operation that can emit multiple progress updates before completing.
 Each update can be either a success or failure state, making it ideal for operations like file uploads, data processing, or multi-step workflows.

 - **`Progress<T, E>`** - A progress update emitted by streams, containing the same success/failure information as `Result` but with additional optional progress metadata (`current` and `total` counts).

+- **`Assert<T>`** - A discriminated union representing either a valid value of type `T` or validation errors.
+Provides functional composition for validation logic with rich error information including path, code, and context.

+- **`ValidationError`** - A structured error type containing message, optional path array, error code, and context information.
+Enables precise error reporting and debugging in validation pipelines.

 - **`IO`** - A type-safe interface specification for external dependencies (file system, database, HTTP, etc.).
 This enables dependency injection and makes your code testable by allowing mock implementations.